winterdl/OpenTrivia/README.md

 ```
  npm install
 ```
-* Now open a terminal from the server folder and run the following command if you just want to start the server.
+* Now open a terminal run the following command if you just want to start the server.
 ```
-npm start
+npm node.js
 ```
 Use this command if you are modifying the server for easier debugging.
 (Requires nodemon).
 ```
 npm run dev
 ```
-* Open the brower and navigate to http://localhost:8080/index.html for the main screen and point all other devices to http://your_internal_ip/join.html and follow onscreen instructions.
+* Open the brower and navigate to http://localhost:5000/index.html for the main screen and point all other devices to http://your_internal_ip/join.html and follow onscreen instructions.